craigjam/iTunesUpdate/iTunesUpdate/ReadMe.txt

 Versions
 ========
+v2.4.0  - Jive menus added
+        - fix ignore_filetype option for Mac
-v2.3.1  - Artwork fixes for Jive
+v2.3.1  - bug fixes for 2.3.0
-v2.3.0  - Add artwork to SlimServer for all tracks added to current playlist v2.2.0	- Upgrade for SqueezeCenter 7.0 v2.1.2  - fix the ignore filetype option v2.1.1	- note whether the user actually rated the track
+v2.3.0  - Load artwork for all tracks added to playlists v2.2.0	- Upgrade for SqueezeCenter 7.0
+v2.1.2  - fix the ignore filetype option v2.1.1	- note whether the user actually rated the track